Cullen’s entire world was one giant headache.

 “Is that supposed to make me feel better?”
 Barris asked.

 But Barris had enough of this.
 It was all too much: the lack of lyrium, the headache, the threat of a madman and possibly a demon.
-So he lunged for the spare shield by the opposite wall.
+He lunged for the spare shield by the opposite wall.
 But no sooner had his bare fingers brushed the shield, than he fell heavily to the ground.

 “Oof!”
 Barris gasped.